manoj-323/recani_m/README.md

 ### Content-Based Filtering

 Content-based filtering recommends items based on the attributes of the items and the preferences of the user.
-In Recani-M, each anime's attributes—such as genres, tags, and descriptions—are used to build a user profile.
-This profile helps predict which unseen anime the user might enjoy.
-The recommendation process involves:
+In Recani-M, each anime's attributes—such as genres, tags, and descriptions—are used to suggest similar anime to the user.
+This method ensures that recommendations are relevant to the user's tastes.
-- Extracting features from anime descriptions and metadata.
-- Building a user preference model based on interactions with various anime.
-- Matching user preferences with anime features to generate recommendations.

 ### Multi-Armed Bandit Algorithm